fluxcd/community/GOVERNANCE.md

 ### Deciders

 - Repository [Maintainers][Maintainer]: Decisions that affect only one git repository.
-- [Oversight Committee]: Decisions that are outside the scope of a single git repository.
+- [flux2 maintainers]: Decisions that are outside the scope of a single git repository.

 ### Decision Guidelines